sharden007/AGM-Optimizer/README.md

 Imagine training an artificial intelligence system in hours instead of days.
 Picture AI that makes fewer mistakes, adapts quicker to new challenges, and understands patterns humans would miss.
 This isn't science fiction—it's what the Adaptive Gradient Momentum (AGM) optimizer makes possible.

 AGM is a revolutionary optimization algorithm that fundamentally changes how machine learning models learn.
-By intelligently balancing short-term and long-term learning momentum, AGM achieves dramatically faster convergence, superior accuracy, and more robust performance across diverse applications.
+AGM achieves dramatically faster convergence, superior accuracy, and more robust performance across diverse applications.

 ---